muhanifakh/TeGraf-IUP/README.md

 - Conclusion

-This implementation of the Knight's Tour problem uses a randomized backtracking approach to find a solution.
+This implementation of the Knight's Tour problem uses a backtracking approach to find a solution.
 It takes the board size and starting position as input, allowing for flexibility in the problem setup.
-The solution attempts to find a path where the knight visits each square exactly once, but the random nature of the solution means it may not always succeed in finding a complete tour, especially on smaller boards or with less favorable starting conditions.
-Nonetheless, it provides an interesting approach to the classic problem, combining elements of randomness and algorithmic backtracking.
+The solution attempts to find a path where the knight visits each square exactly once, but the nature of the solution means it may not always succeed in finding a complete tour, especially on smaller boards or with less favorable starting conditions.
+Nonetheless, it provides an interesting approach to the classic problem, using elements of algorithmic backtracking.

 C. Chinese Postman Problem